Choline supplement benefit and side effects,

 It is best to learn how each supplement works for you by itself before combining.
 We don't have as much experience with taurine to know for sure how well it works for memory or mental enhancement.

 I have heard that taking choline can help some people with liver problems.
-My problem is my local DR's and I have been unable to locate someone or some place that can conduct a blood test that will measure a serum choline level to identify if there is a deficiency.
+My problem is my local doctor and I have been unable to locate someone or some place that can conduct a blood test that will measure a serum choline level to identify if there is a deficiency.

 Choline deficiency is extremely rare and may occur in those who have malnutrition or are eating a very restrictive diet.
 Testing for choline in the blood is unlikely to reveal any information that would be clinically helpful.
 Anyone with suspected liver problems should have blood liver function tests and if abnormal, further studies can be done to determine the problem and course of action.